GrigoriyShitov/Grigoriy/README.md

-# Hi there, I'm Grigoriy Shitov! 👋
+# Hi there, I'm Grigoriy! 👋

 ## About Me
 I'm a passionate developer with experience in web development and IoT.
 I enjoy working on open-source projects and constantly learning new technologies.